-We determine when these graphs are simple or directed and their regularity degrees (Proposition~\ref{prop Gamas}).
-We also study the structure of the lattice of subgraphs for $q^m$ fixed (Proposition~\ref{teo subg}).
+We determine when these graphs are undirected and their regularity degrees (Proposition~\ref{prop Gamas}).
+We also study the structure of the lattice (poset) of the subgraphs for $q^m$ fixed (Proposition~\ref{teo subg}).

-Section 3 is devoted to the computation of the spectra of these graphs.
+Section \ref{sec:3} is devoted to the computation of the spectra of these graphs.
 It turns out that they depend on some exponential sums associated to quadratic forms related to the powers $x^{q^\ell+1}$.
 Thus, we first recall quadratic forms $Q(x)$ of $m$ variables over finite fields $\ff_q$ and their invariants.
 Then, in Lemma \ref{LsumT} we compute the exponential sums $T_{Q,a}$ in \eqref{TQ}.
 For quadratic forms

-we recall the known distribution of ranks and types due to Klapper.
+we recall the known distribution of ranks and types due to Klapper (see Theorems \ref{Thmpar} and \ref{Thmimpar}).
 Using all these facts, in Theorem \ref{Spec Gamma} we compute the spectrum $Spec(\Gamma_{q,m}(\ell))$ of the graphs, obtaining explicit expressions for the eigenvalues and their multiplicities.
 For $\ell\ne \frac m2$ there are 3 distinct eigenvalues, while there are only 2 in the case $\ell =\frac m2$.
 In both cases the eigenvalues are integers.

 Knowing the spectrum explicitly allows us to give some structural properties of the graphs.
 This is done in the next section, where we also consider the family $\bar{\mathcal{G}}_{q,m}$ of complementary graphs.
-In Proposition \ref{Spec complement} we compute the spectra of the complementary graphs, which are also integral.
-Next, in Proposition \ref{properties}, we show that all the graphs considered are non-bipartite (except for $\Gamma_{2,2}(1) = 2K_2$, $\bar \Gamma_{2,2}(1) = C_4 = K_{2,2})$), mutually non-isomorphic and non-isospectral and connected (except when $\ell=\frac m2$), in which case it is a sum of copies of a complete graph, i.e.\@ $\Gamma_{q,m}(\frac m2) = q^{\frac m2} K_{q^{\frac m2}}$.
-Furthermore, we compute the number of closed walks of length $r$ for any $r$ and the number of spanning trees of these graphs (Corollaries \ref{coro walks} and \ref{coro trees}).
+In Proposition \ref{Spec complement} we compute the spectra of the complementary graphs, which are of course also integral.
+Next, in Proposition \ref{properties}, we show that all the graphs considered are non-bipartite (except for $\Gamma_{2,2}(1) = 2K_2$, $\bar \Gamma_{2,2}(1) = C_4 = K_{2,2})$), mutually non-isospectral and connected (except when $\ell=\frac m2$, in which case it is a sum of copies of a complete graph, i.e.\@ $\Gamma_{q,m}(\frac m2) = q^{\frac m2} K_{q^{\frac m2}}$).
+Furthermore, we compute the number of closed walks of length $r$ for any $r$ (Corollary \ref{coro walks}).